aemann2/typing-blitz/client/README.md

 - Multiple libraries to speed up development
 - A game loop using Javascript
-- React Bootstrap (for the game's popup modal)
 - CSS Modules
 - @media (hover: none) as a rough way of detecting mobile devices
 - A combined context provider to consolidate several providers into one